Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusAllActive/README.md

     az storage account create --name $USER_STORAGE_ACCOUNT --location $AZURE_LOCATION --resource-group $USER_RESOURCE_GROUP --sku Standard_LRS
     ```

     The [az storage account create](/cli/azure/storage/account#az_storage_account_create) command creates the storage account.
-The storage account is required for Azure Functions to manage its internal state and is also used to keep the checkpoints for the source Event Hubs.
+The storage account is required for Azure Functions to manage its internal state and is also used to keep the checkpoints for the source Service Bus.

      Set USER_STORAGE_ACCOUNT to a name that is appropriate to you and unique in Azure Storage.
 Names must contain three to 24 characters numbers and lowercase letters only. `Standard_LRS` specifies a general-purpose account, which is [supported by Functions](../articles/azure-functions/storage-considerations.md#storage-account-requirements).